Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 North American standards differ from and are often more stringent than their European counterparts, so certifications to European standards are not transferable and must be done all over again.

-• Faucets have to be modified from metric standards to fit North American threading and fitting sizes which are based on our non-metric Imperial units (inches and feet) inherited from England.
+• Faucets have to be modified from metric standards to fit North American threading and fitting sizes, which are based on our non-metric Imperial units (inches and feet) inherited from England.
 This usually requires retooling and short production runs, both of which add to the cost of making the faucet.
 (The U.S. is the only industrial country not to use metric, which is a real nuisance to the rest of the world.)

 • Shipping to North America from Italy is a considerable expense, much more costly than trucking faucets around the Eurozone.